What is constipation?

 How can my diet help with constipation?

-Add fibre to your diet gradually.
+Add fibre to your diet gradually over a few weeks.
 A sudden increase in fibre can cause cramps and gas.
 When you eat more fibre, remember to drink more fluids.

 Which foods have fibre?

-Eating foods that are high in fibre is recommended for overall health.
-Fibre is found in most plant-based foods.
+You should eat foods that are high in fibre for overall heatlh.
+You can find fibre in most plant-based foods.
 These include:

 - Whole grain and whole wheat products, such as breads, cereals, pasta, brown rice, oats, oat bran, barley and quinoa